percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 may also appear in this document in lower case as plain English words, absent their normative meanings.

-Additionally, this solution framework uses the following conventions, terms and acronyms:
+Additionally, this solution framework uses the following terms and acronyms:

-End-to-End (E2E): Communications from one endpoint through one or more Media Distribution Devices to the endpoint at the other end.
+End-to-End (E2E): Communications from one endpoint through one or more Media Distributors to the endpoint at the other end.

-Hop-by-Hop (HBH): Communications between an endpoint and a Media Distribution Device or between Media Distribution Devices.
+Hop-by-Hop (HBH): Communications between an endpoint and a Media Distributor or between Media Distributors.

 Trusted Endpoint: An RTP flow terminating entity that has possession of E2E media encryption keys and terminates E2E encryption.
 This may